kris-2211/Design-Patterns/README.md

   - When you need different variants of an algorithm.
   - To avoid exposing algorithm-specific data.
   - To replace many conditional statements.
+- **Example**
+  Strategy: Different algorithms for breaking a stream of text into lines can be encapsulated in separate Strategy classes (e.g., SimpleCompositor, TeXCompositor).
+A Composition object (the context) can then be configured with a specific Strategy to determine how it performs line breaking, allowing the algorithm to vary independently of the Composition.
 - **Related pattern**
   - Flyweight